Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Dairy Cost Study

-‘Enrolment is now open for the next Dairy Cost Study program beginning January 2022,’ says Pauline Van Biert, research analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+‘Enrolment is now open for the next Dairy Cost Study program beginning January 2022,’ says Pauline Van Biert, research analyst with the Alberta government.

 ‘A prime objective of any business is to have a good understanding of how well it is performing.
 Important parts of measuring that performance include tracking revenues, expenses, and profit margins.’